About & Methodology

 Data Sources

 All accident data comes from the NTSB Aviation Accident Database (bulk download at data.ntsb.gov).
-Fleet registration data comes from the FAA Aircraft Registry.
+Fleet registration data comes from the FAA Aircraft Registry, with per-type fleet sizes derived from Ron Wanttaja's annual registry analysis (2000-2025).
 The dataset covers 1982-2026 and includes only aircraft flagged as Experimental/Amateur-Built (E-AB) operated as personal aircraft.

-The NTSB assigns "probable cause" to the last link in the accident chain.
-For example, when an engine fails and the pilot stalls during the forced landing, the NTSB often cites "pilot failure to maintain airspeed" as the cause.
+The NTSB probable cause often emphasizes pilot actions downstream in the accident chain.
+For example, when an engine fails and the pilot stalls during the forced landing, the probable cause may focus on "failure to maintain airspeed" rather than the engine failure that created the emergency.

 Key Metric: Fatal Accident Percentage